s-macke/concepts-of-programming-languages/docs/exercises/Exercise3.1.md

 - Write a constructor function to create rational numbers
 - The type should be immutable
 - Make sure to implement the Stringer() interface
-- Write an unit test to test the rational numbers
+- Write a unit test to test the rational numbers
 - Check the test coverage.
 It should be greater than 80%

 ### Questions